KennethLeeJE8/datadam_mcp/README.md

 You: "I like sci-fi, I've read Project Hail Mary, The Martian, Children of Time,
      Ender's Game...
-I prefer hard sci-fi with good character development, nothing too militaristic, I read about 50 books a year so I've probably read most popular ones..."
+I prefer hard sci-fi with good character development, nothing too violent, I read about 50 books a year so I've probably read most popular ones..."

 [15 minutes of typing the same preferences you've typed 20 times before]